adventuresin9/NetworkRecipes/README.md

 	srvfs -p 644 nat-out /net.alt
 	srvfs -p 644 nat-in /net

+This script can then be set to run automaticaly at boot.

+/cfg/gate/cpustart

+	#!/bin/rc
+	/cfg/gate/mknat

 An entry for the gateway as ipgw will need to be added to /lib/ndb/local so that the other systems inside the grid know where the gateway is and to automatically forward outbound traffic there.

 /lib/ndb/local

 	...
 	ipgw=192.168.2.1
 	...